 Child support extends this general premise under which Texans operate in a family law setting.
 Typically, in a joint managing conservatorship, one parent is named the parent who has the sole right to determine the Child’s primary residence.
 This means that one parent chooses where the Child lives full-time, and the other parent has visitation rights.
 Along with those visitation rights is a duty to pay child support.
 Child support is born from the non-primary parent to the primary parent because another child spends with both parents.
 While the non-primary parent typically has a fair amount of time with the child during the year, there is a difference.
 That difference is not only because one parent spends more time with the other children, but that parent also spends more money on them on average.

-Child support will begin to make this a more equitable circumstance, allowing for the non-primary parent to start to even up those costs by paying support monthly.
-Alright, as a part of your divorce or child custody case, you would have likely gone over the circumstances of child support with your attorney.
+Child support will begin to make this a more equitable circumstance, allowing the non-primary parent to even up those costs by paying support monthly.
+Alright, as a part of your divorce or child custody case, you would have likely gone over child support circumstances with your attorney.
 However, to make sure that you understand the implications of child support, I would like to go through this topic with you and discuss what it means from the standpoint of protecting yourself your Child and ensuring that there are no ongoing disputes with your Co-parent over a subject where it is easy to find yourself in disagreement with them.